blUeBUg200/graph4soc-vendorsearch/README.md

     environment:
       - NEO4J_AUTH=neo4j/neo4j@Snipper58
 ````
+Web UI Login to neo4j console on port 7474 with username:neo4j ; password=Snipper58

 - Build your technology vendor data, customer matrix as CSV.
 Pretty much you can retrive this data from any SIEM.
 My test data looks like below,